Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: The case of the simple null

 For our construction of the multiple test, standardization under $\Pr_{b_0}$ is required.
 Whereas an additive correction for centering under $\Pr_{b_0}$ is obvious, we do not divide by the standard deviation of the stochastic integral $\sigma^{-1}\int_0^T K_{y,h}(X_s) dW_s$ for normalizing the variance, but choose its random analogue, the square root of its quadratic variation, which is purely data dependent.
 Thus, the standardized local $\log$-likelihood statistic is given by

+where $\Psi_{T,y,h}^{b_0}(X):=0$ if the denominator equals zero.
 The deeper reason behind normalizing with the quadratic variation is that it provides a suitable standardization of the martingale part $\int_0^T K_{y,h}(X_s)dW_s$ for \textit{any} drift $b$.
 This enables us to attain efficiency when moving on to the construction of a multiple test for the \textit{composite} null hypothesis of similarity in Section~\ref{Sec_similarity}.
-Note that under $\Pr_{b_0}$,
+Note that the numerator in \eqref{eq: Psi} is a martingale under $\Pr_{b_0}$.